 Student Responsibility for Academic Progress

-Although McPherson College provides a thorough advising program, the ultimate responsibility for fulfilling requirements for satisfactory academic progress and graduation belongs with the student.
-A student must satisfy the requirements of the catalog in effect at the time that the student is admitted and begins course work in a degree program; or the student may, with the consent of his/her advisor, graduate under a subsequent catalog, provided the student complies with all requirements of the later catalog.
+Although McPherson College provides a thorough academic advising program, the ultimate responsibility for fulfilling requirements for satisfactory academic progress and graduation lies with the student.
+A student must satisfy the requirements of the catalog in effect at the time that the student is admitted and begins course work in a degree program; or the student may, with the consent of his/her advisor and the registrar, graduate under a subsequent catalog, provided the student complies with all requirements of the later catalog.

 Students are expected to be familiar with the information presented in their applicable catalog, and to know and observe all regulations and procedures relating to their program of study.
 In no case will a regulation be waived or an exception granted because a student pleads ignorance of, or contends that he/she was not informed of, the regulations or procedures.
 Students planning to graduate should be familiar with the deadline for application for graduation and other pertinent deadlines.